-A no observed adverse effect level (NOAEL) for fertility was determined to be 100 mg/kg bw/day boric acid and a NOAEL for developmental effects was established as 55mg/kg bw/day boric acid in rats in various studies.
+A no observed adverse effect level (NOAEL) for fertility was determined to be 100 mg/kg bw/day boric acid and a NOAEL for developmental effects was established as 55 mg/kg bw/day boric acid in rats in various studies.
 Studies have not adequately shown reproductive effects in humans.

-In addition to reprotoxic effects, repeated oral exposure to boric acid in mice, rats and rabbits were reported to have:
+In addition to reprotoxic effects, repeated oral exposure to boric acid in mice, rats and rabbits resulted in:

-- haematological effects such as decreased red blood cell volume
+• haematological effects such as decreased red blood cell volume

 - desquamation of tails, ears and paws

 - inflammation of eyes

 - decreased body weights.

-Most reported NOAELs range from 100-150mg/kg bw/day boric acid in mice and rats.
+Most reported NOAELs ranged from 100-150mg/kg bw/day boric acid in mice and rats.

 Based on the available animal data, these chemicals have low acute toxicity.
-However, human data for methanol (one of the metabolites of trimethyl borate) indicate that humans may be more susceptible to the effects of methanol at comparatively lower doses (NICNAS 2013a).
+However, human data for methanol (one of the metabolites of trimethyl borate) indicate that humans may be more susceptible to the acute effects of methanol.
 Therefore, acute effects cannot be ruled out for trimethyl borate.
-This chemical is classified for effects following contact with skin based on available LD50 value (1820 mg/kg bw/day).
+This chemical is classified for effects following contact with skin based on the available median lethal dose (LD50) value, 1820 mg/kg bw.

-Based on the limited information available for trimethyl borate chemicals in this group may cause serious eye damage.
+Based on the limited information available for trimethyl borate, chemicals in this group may cause serious eye damage.
 Irreversible damage to the cornea was observed in available studies.